 If you have any questions or suggestions, please contact Laura Kozack, Communications and Public Affairs, 410-706-8138 | 410-852-1800 cell

 FM has blocked off certain sinks and stalls in toilets to adhere to social distancing guidelines.
 Please have people knock before entering if only one toilet and sink are available.

 Most passenger elevators only permit 2 people on at a time.
 Please check signage before joining an elevator at capacity.

 Most SOM building corridors are 6 feet wide or wider.
-In buildings such as BRB or MSTF, that are a continuous loop, it is recommended that individuals travel in the direction of increasing room numbers but it will be up to each floors occupant to decide how they wish to establish the direction of travel flow.
+In buildings such as BRB or MSTF, which are a continuous loop, it is recommended that individuals travel in the direction of increasing room numbers but it will be up to each floor's occupant to decide how they wish to establish the direction of travel flow.

 Hand Sanitizer Stations